5cript/interval-tree/README.md

     - [value_type size() const](#value_type-size-const)
     - [interval join(interval const& other) const](#interval-joininterval-const-other-const)

-You can implement your own interval if you provide all the same functions.
 ### using value_type
 The underlying interval numerical type
 ### using interval_kind